roboshoes/grunt-bake/README.md

 Type: `String`
 Default value: `null`

-A string value that determines the location of the JSON file used to parse the includes with.
+A string value that determines the location of the JSON file that is used to fill the place holders.

 #### options.section
 Type: `String`